 To welcome new families to the neighborhood, the Association plans to connect with KYD Network, a local nonprofit that builds capacity among other organizations who work directly with youth.
-Youth (ages 0-25) are also a stakeholder within Stuart.
+Youth (ages O-25) are also a stakeholder within Stuart.
 Creating opportunities for families and college students to be involved will add to the diversity and inclusiveness of neighborhood programming.

-of the Stuart Historic

-Neighborhood Association.
-A

-Capital Campaign is planned

-to kick off in the Fall to

-celebrate this milestone and

-share the Association's history

-and future outlook with its
+2023 marks the 50th year of the Stuart Historic Neighborhood Association.
+A Capital Campaign is planned to kick off in the Fall to celebrate this milestone and share the Association's history and future outlook with its residents.

-residents.